adambard/learnxinyminutes-docs/javascript.html.markdown

 [Document Object
 Model](https://developer.mozilla.org/en-US/docs/Using_the_W3C_DOM_Level_1_Core)

+[Learn Javascript by Example and with Challenges](http://www.learneroo.com/modules/64/nodes/350) is a variant of this reference with built-in challenges.

 [JavaScript Garden](http://bonsaiden.github.io/JavaScript-Garden/) is an in-depth guide of all the counter-intuitive parts of the language.

+[JavaScript: The Definitive Guide](http://www.amazon.com/gp/product/0596805527/) is a classic guide / reference book.

 In addition to direct contributors to this article, some content is adapted from Louie Dinh's Python tutorial on this site, and the [JS